Samet Geyik: Bornova Belediye

+Pınar Karşıyaka (loan)

-He moved to Karşıyaka Izmir in January 2016 on loan.
+He moved to Pınar Karşıyaka in January 2016 on loan.

+Anadolu Efes

 He joined the Turkish EuroLeague club Efes Istanbul for the 2016–17 season.

+Türk Telekom

 On 25 June 2020 he signed with Türk Telekom of the Turkish Super League (BSL).

+Fenerbahçe Beko

 On 20 June 2022 he signed with Fenerbahçe Beko of the Basketball Super League (BSL).

+Galatasaray

+On 6 July 2023 he signed with Galatasaray Ekmas of the Basketball Super League (BSL).

+On June 26, 2025, Galatasaray thanked the player and announced that they had parted ways.

+Return to Karşıyaka (loan)

+On July 30, 2025, he signed with Karşıyaka Basket of the Basketbol Süper Ligi (BSL).

 Turkish national team

 Geyik was a regular member of the junior national teams of Turkey.
 With Turkey's junior national teams, he played at the 2009 FIBA Europe Under-16 Championship, the 2010 FIBA Europe Under-18 Championship, the 2011 FIBA Europe Under-18 Championship, the 2012 FIBA Europe Under-20 Championship, and the 2013 FIBA Europe Under-20 Championship.
 He won the bronze medal at the 2011 FIBA Europe Under-18 Championship.

 He has also been a member of the senior men's Turkish national basketball team.
 With Turkey's senior team, he played at the 2016 FIBA World Olympic Qualifying Tournament - Manila.